Mark Ruffalo: Israeli–Palestinian conflict

 Ruffalo signed an October 2023 open letter of Artists4Ceasefire during the Israeli bombardment of Gaza.
-In November 2023, Ruffalo criticized the prime minister of Israel, Benjamin Netanyahu, for describing the civilian deaths during the Israeli attacks on Gaza as "collateral damage".
+In November 2023, Ruffalo criticized Israeli prime minister Benjamin Netanyahu for describing the civilian deaths during the Israeli attacks on Gaza as "collateral damage".
 At the 96th Academy Awards, Ruffalo was one of several celebrities wearing an "Artists Call for Ceasefire Now" pin on his lapel.
 Ruffalo called out in support of protestors blocking the red carpet at the Awards.

-In September 2024, Ruffalo, alongside Susan Sarandon, Cynthia Nixon, and Rosie O'Donnell, signed an open letter from SAG-AFTRA and Sister Guild Members calling for a ceasefire and condemning the "industry's McCarthyist repression of members who acknowledge Palestinian suffering."
-The letter followed the November 2023 firing of Melissa Barrera from the Scream franchise, due to her comments on the Gaza war in which she expressed support for Palestine.

-In May 2025, Ruffalo signed a letter criticizing the killing of Palestinian photojournalist Fatima Hassouna.
-She had been killed in an Israeli airstrike.
-Ruffalo is a signatory of the Film Workers for Palestine boycott pledge that was published in September 2025.

-In September 2025, Ruffalo signed an open pledge with Film Workers for Palestine pledging not to work with Israeli film institutions "that are implicated in genocide and apartheid against the Palestinian people."
+In September 2024, Ruffalo, alongside Susan Sarandon, Cynthia Nixon, and Rosie O'Donnell, signed an open letter from SAG-AFTRA and Sister Guild Members calling for a ceasefire and condemning the "industry's McCarthyist repression of members who acknowledge Palestinian suffering".
+The letter followed the November 2023 firing of Melissa Barrera from the Scream franchise, due to her comments on the Gaza war in which she equated Gaza to a "concentration camp" and accused Israel of "distorting the Holocaust to boost the Israeli arms industry".
+In May 2025, Ruffalo signed a letter criticizing the killing of Palestinian photojournalist Fatima Hassouna in an Israeli airstrike.
+In September 2025, Ruffalo signed an open pledge with Film Workers for Palestine pledging not to work with Israeli film institutions that "are implicated in genocide and apartheid against the Palestinian people".

+In August 2026, Ruffalo criticized Oracle and the Ellison family on his Instagram story.
+In response to a video of an Oracle executive discussing collaboration with the Israeli military and providing them with "really profoundly scary technology", Ruffalo accused both Oracle and the Ellison family of complicity in "what we now have come to see as a genocide" and reaffirmed his opposition to Paramount's takeover bid for Warner Bros.
+Discovery.
+Ruffalo also criticized Larry and David Ellison for "crushing workers and consolidating the wealth of the world for their own power and concentrated dominance".
+He said the merger would be "catastrophic for our film industry" due to job losses, higher cable costs and reduced competition.
+Paramount criticized Ruffalo's remarks as antisemitic in a formal response.
+Ruffalo's remarks were also criticized by the pro-Israel groups Creative Community for Peace, the Simon Wiesenthal Center and the Anti-Defamation League, as well as by the CEO of Jewish Federation Los Angeles and industry figures such as Haim Saban, Teddy Schwarzman, Lawrence Bender, and Avi Issacharoff.
+In response, Ruffalo called the accusations of antisemitism "appalling and fundamentally dishonest" and stated that he was criticising the actions of Netanyahu and executives who supply military technology to Israel, not Jewish people.
+Ruffalo was supported by artists including Joel Cohen, Tony Kushner, John Cusack, and Hannah Einbinder, the latter of whom signed an open letter of support alongside more than 180 other Jewish artists and academics.